carpentries-incubator/frictionless-data-agriculture/_episodes/03-frictionless-tables.md

 ### Field Descriptors

-The Frictionless Table Schema uses field descriptors to provide additional information for a field.
+The Frictionless Table Schema uses *Field Descriptors* to provide additional information for a field.

 | Descriptor | How to use it | Example |
 |------------|---------------|---------|